 Leadership Team

-Murphy believes that establishing strong community relationships and sustaining community dialogue are core pillars of policing within an organization.
-His philosophy is based on what he refers to as the three E’s of public safety: Environment, Education, and Enforcement.
+Chief Murphy believes that establishing strong community relationships and sustaining community dialogue are core pillars of policing within an organization.
+His philosophy is based on what he refers to as the six E’s of public safety: Environment, Engagement, Education, Enforcement, Empowerment, and Empathy.
 He is eager to join SDSU to continue enhancing public safety initiatives while cultivating a climate of service, care, and belonging.

 Hank Turner